-Teachers have the discretion to enforce additions to this dress code to ensure safety and to protect academic honesty in the classrooms.
-Violation of dress code will lead to the following disciplinary action:
+Teachers have the discretion to enforce additions to this dress code to ensure safety.
+Violation of the dress code will lead to the following disciplinary action:

-- Students in violation will be provided three (3) options to be dressed more to code during the school day: - Students will be asked to put on their own alternative clothing. - Students will be provided with temporary school clothing. - If necessary, students' parents may be called during the school day to bring alternative clothing for the student to wear. - Repeated dress code violations will result in progressive discipline by school administration - Being required to display their body in front of others (students, parents, or staff) in school is considered "Shaming" and is inappropriate.
-This includes, but is not limited to: - kneeling or bending over to check attire fit; - measuring straps or skirt length; - asking students to account for their attire in the classroom or in hallways in front of others; - calling out students in spaces, in hallways, or in classrooms about perceived dress code violations in front of others; and, - o accusing students of "distracting" other students with their clothing.
+- Students in violation will be provided three (3) options to be dressed more to code during the school day: - Students will be asked to put on their own alternative clothing. - Students will be provided with temporary school clothing. - If necessary, students' parents may be called during the school day to bring alternative clothing for the student to wear. - Repeated dress code violations will result in progressive discipline by school administration

-These dress code guidelines shall apply to regular school days as well as any school related events and activities, such as promotion ceremonies, and dances.Students who feel they have been subject to discriminatory enforcement of the dress code should contact an administrator.
+These dress code guidelines shall apply to regular school days as well as any school related events and activities, such as promotion ceremonies, and dances. \Students who feel they have been subject to discriminatory enforcement of the dress code should contact an administrator.